envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Remove dead code
+##### Have you removed dead code from your codebase?

 Dead code is code that's no longer used but remains in the codebase.
 It creates confusion, increases maintenance burden, and can lead to bugs.
 Version control systems like Git already maintain your code history, making it safe to remove unused code.

 Key reasons to remove dead code:
 - Reduces cognitive load when reading code